 We’re rather fond of vintage and retro chandeliers here at skinflint and they can come in all shapes, sizes and styles - from traditional elegant glass pieces, to transitional mid-century pendants or sleek modern designs.
 Although you might not think it at first, they can be incredibly versatile and hung in a variety of different spaces, both in the home and in commercial settings - even in industrial interior schemes.
 The key when designing your space to include a chandelier is balance, and there are three core concepts to consider when picking your perfect retro chandelier: size, position and style.

 Credit: @oslokaffebar_berlin.
-Above: An unexpected mix of raw industrial materials and chandelier pendants is found at Oslo Kaffebar in Berlin, helping to create a cosy, wooden Norwegian weekend house vibe with a twist.
+Above: An unexpected mix of raw industrial materials and chandelier pendants is found at Oslo Kaffebar in Berlin, creating a cosy Norwegian weekend house vibe with a twist.

 Any chandelier needs to be relative to the space it hangs in - proportion is key.
 Consider not only the size of the space, but also the other features and furniture sharing it.
 A chandelier that is too big will overpower and dominate the room, leaving the other interior pieces hidden and the space feeling cramped.
 Conversely, a chandelier that is too small will become an understatement, losing its status as a feature piece and no longer holds attention in the space.
 Remember that if you're buying a chandelier for a dining room to hang above the dining room table you’ll also have to take the size of the table into account.

 At skinflint, we always prefer to restore vintage lights to their original state, but sometimes this just isn’t possible.
 When this is the case, particularly with larger chandeliers, we sensitively disassemble the light and wherever possible utilise the smaller component parts.
 These smaller individual chandelier pendants work well in smaller spaces, when hung in clusters as a feature piece, or in a row above a bar or counter, as seen above.